 The electricity system is currently undergoing major change, driven by Ireland’s commitment to source 40% of electricity requirements from renewable sources by 2020.
 The electricity networks are being adapted to meet this challenge.
 This requires significant upgrading of the transmission system including the building of some new lines.
-It also involves the deployment of new information technologies and communication systems and will enable customers to be producers as well as consumers of electricity.

 Table 1 - Data on the extent of the Transmission System owned by ESB